hckmd/hckmd.github.io/projects/passphrase-trick.md

                     <div class="col-md-10 my-2">
                         <figure id="example-widget">
                             <img src="images/memory-trick-widget-example.png" class="img-fluid" alt="An example of an image generated with the prompt 'Draw a moose and rabbit ice skating'">
-                            <figcaption class="text-center text-secondary">An example of an image generated with the prompt 'Draw a moose and rabbit ice skating'</figcaption>
+                            <figcaption class="figure-caption text-center text-dark">An example of an image generated with the prompt 'Draw a moose and rabbit ice skating'</figcaption>
                         </figure>
                     </div>
                 </div>